TestSubjector/testsubjector.github.io/_posts/2021-04-07-Cleaning-Up-Old-Github-Repo-Branches.md

 ```

 Tag the required branch directed for future deletion.

 ```bash
 git tag archive/<branchname> <branchname>
 ```

 Delete the old, decrepit branch

 ```bash
 git branch -D <branchname>
 ```

 Delete the old, decrypt branch...from your remote (i.e the Github repository)

 ```bash
 git branch -d -r origin/<branchname>
 ```

 Push the tags to the remote

 ```bash
 git push --tags
 ```

 Push changes to remote

 ```bash
 git push origin :<branchname>
 ```

+To get a branch back from a tag

+```bash
+git checkout -b <branchname> archive/<branchname>
+```

 And you are done.
 Now make a shell/bash script to automate the above steps if you have too many branches.
 May your code be safe, secured and look up-to-date.

-PS - To get a branch back from a tag
-```bash
-git checkout -b <branchname> archive/<branchname>
-```